DeFliTeam/flightview_gui/README.md

 - [Tar1090](https://github.com/sdr-enthusiasts/docker-tar1090)
 - [DefliInfluxDB](https://github.com/dealcracker/DefliInfluxDB)

 Explore these repositories to learn more about each component and contribute to their development.

+### Troubleshooting

+If you encounter issues accessing the web interfaces, check your firewall settings to ensure they allow connections to the specified ports.

+Enjoy using the FlightView GUI to effortlessly manage and monitor your aircraft services.
+If you have any questions or encounter issues, please feel free to open an issue in this repository.

 ### Real-Time Passive Radar

 This function is only currently available on DeFli Devices however may extend to self-builds.
 You are however welcome to test on self-builds.

-Step 1- Install ADSB2
+**Step 1- Install ADSB2**
 ```bash
 sudo git clone http://github.com/30hours/blah2 /opt/adsb2dd
 cd /opt/adsb2dd